 Figure 1: Non-cumulative number of OER-supported peer-reviewed articles produced per year.
+On average, 49 articles resulting from OER funding or funded expeditions are published annually.

-Figure 2: Number of OER-supported peer-reviewed articles assigned to subject categories by WoS based on the journal in which the article appeared.
+Figure 2: OER-supported peer-reviewed articles have been published in 62 subject categories, of which the top 10 by number of publications are shown here.
+Articles are assigned to subject categories by WoS based on the journal in which the article appeared.
 These subject categories are not mutually exclusive.